Neargye/hello_tf_c_api/README.md

 For CPU, you can download the .dll from:
 <https://storage.googleapis.com/tensorflow/libtensorflow/libtensorflow-cpu-windows-x86_64-*.*.*.zip>, where `*.*.*` - version of TensorFlow which you need.

-Or build dll whichversion  you need from the sources.
+Or build dll which version you need from the sources, with CPU or GPU support.

 For example: